Cheapest Semaglutide Online in 2026: Real Pricing by Provider

 Calibrate$199/month$199 + $1,649 annual program feeFirst-month total around $1,848

-*Brand-name medications are FDA-approved finished products.
-Compounded preparations use the same FDA-registered active pharmaceutical ingredient and are dispensed by state-licensed compounding pharmacies under a physician's prescription.
-Compounded medications are not FDA-approved as final products.*
+*This table covers compounded programs only.
+Brand-name medications are FDA-approved finished products in a separate category, with pricing published by the manufacturers and coverage that varies by plan.
+Compounded preparations contain an active pharmaceutical ingredient that meets United States Pharmacopeia (USP) standards and are dispensed by state-licensed compounding pharmacies under a physician's prescription.
+Compounded medications are not FDA-approved as final products and are not generic versions of, or interchangeable with, any brand product.*

 The trade-off is that the compounded preparation itself is not FDA-approved.
-The active pharmaceutical ingredient is FDA-registered, and reputable compounding pharmacies test every batch for potency, sterility, and contamination.
+The active pharmaceutical ingredient meets United States Pharmacopeia (USP) standards, and reputable compounding pharmacies test every batch for potency, sterility, and contamination.
 That is not the same regulatory bar as a finished FDA-approved drug.

 What "Cheap" Actually Includes (and What It Doesn't)